Anxiety disordersPanic disorder; Phobias; Panic attacks

 Studies using imaging techniques, particularly magnetic resonance imaging (MRI), have helped to identify different areas of the brain associated with anxiety responses.

-An MRI (magnetic resonance imaging) of the brain creates a detailed image of the complex structures in the brain.
+An MRI of the brain creates a detailed image of the complex structures in the brain.
 An MRI can give a three-dimensional depiction of the brain, making location of problems such as tumors or aneurysms more precise.

 In particular, research has focused on changes in the amygdala, which is sometimes referred to as the "fear center."
 This part of the brain regulates fear, memory, and emotion and coordinates these resources with heart rate, blood pressure, and other physical responses to stressful events.
 Some evidence suggests that the amygdala in people with anxiety disorders is highly sensitive to new or unfamiliar situations and reacts with a high stress response.

-Many people with panic disorder and generalized anxiety (GAD) have close relatives with these disorders.
+Many people with panic disorder and GAD have close relatives with these disorders.

 Anxiety disorders are among the most common psychiatric conditions in the United States.